-In terms of cost, ridiculous amounts were spent in construction and renovation of the stadia.
+Ridiculous amounts were spent in construction and renovation of the stadia.
 The figure stands at $3.5 billion that is thrice the amount spent in South Africa in 2010.
 This amount can send you to space approximately 14,000 times.
-If you intend to watch the games in person, then you must be ready to spend like never before.
+If you intend to watch the football games in person, then you must be ready to spend like never before.

-On average, a hotel room will cost you $282 on the opening day in Sao Paulo and $371 on final day at Rio de Janeiro.
+On average, a hotel room will cost you $282 on the opening day in Sao Paulo.
 Even more amazing is that a 50-minute flight between these two cities will set you back $514.
 The average ticket cost across the tournament is $1,345.